dunglas/frankenphp/docs/performance.md

 ## Placeholders

 You can use [placeholders](https://caddyserver.com/docs/conventions#placeholders) in the `root` and `env` directives.
-However, this prevent caching these values, and comes with a significant performance cost.
+However, this prevents caching these values, and comes with a significant performance cost.

 If possible, avoid placeholders in these directives.